-Opportunities for pupils to experience and learn about Spiritual and Moral Development in our school
+Opportunities for pupils to experience and learn about Spiritual, Moral and Cultural Development in Our Lady's school.

-It is an expectation at this school that all staff, in all subjects, can and should make a contribution to the Spiritual, Moral, Social and Cultural Development of pupils through the taught curriculum and through the use of appropriate teaching and learning strategies e.g. discussion, reflection, pupil participation, circle time etc
+It is an expectation at this school that all staff, in all subjects, can and should make a contribution to the Spiritual, Moral, Social and Cultural Development of pupils through the taught curriculum and through the use of appropriate teaching and learning strategies e.g. discussion, reflection, pupil participation, circle time etc.